 Potential candidates may be currently involved in nutrition, clinical, research, program, policy, or laboratory work, including medical students, physicians and allied health professionals.
 Junior faculty in medicine, nursing, and public health at academic institutions throughout India are also invited to participate in this training program.
 Candidates should demonstrate a strong commitment to public health practice and/or research.

 There is no course fee for participants from India.
 The candidates will be selected on competitive selection method.
-The candidates will be provided with the course manual (including background reading material and handouts), and relevant books.
+The candidates will be provided with the relevant course material (including background reading material and handouts).

-Food and stay arrangements at St. John's will be made by Bangalore Boston Nutrition Collaborative (BBNC).
-Travel costs (train) will be reimbursed to participants from India.
+Food (breakfast and lunch during course days) and stay arrangements at St. John's will be made by Bangalore Boston Nutrition Collaborative (BBNC).
+Travel costs (2nd AC train tickets) will be reimbursed to participants from India.

 For Application, CLICK HERE